Skip to main content

 To learn why, read “What’s the Difference Between a Copier and a Multi-function Printer.”

-Technically, this used to be a Java-based software which took more development and programming to integrate with, but has since been simplified to a web-based platform which even supports cloud-based applications that has opened it up to many developers.
+Technically, this Java-based software took more development and programming to integrate with.
+Still, it has since been simplified to a web-based platform that even supports cloud-based applications, opening it up to many developers.

 The platform today is a lot like a small, private version of the AppStore for Sharp copiers.
 It has hundreds of developers and apps so that you can find just about any application you may need for your business.

-The only downside for this “open” platform and the use of these types of applications, is that in human resources, financial, or medical offices requiring to meet HIPAA compliance standards for privacy, it’s less secure.
+The only downside for this “open” platform and the use of these applications is that it's less secure in human resources, financial, or medical offices required to meet HIPAA compliance standards for privacy.

 Kyocera has a similar application platform.
 It’s called HyPAS (Hybrid Platform for Advanced Solutions).
-The strategy is very much the same of Sharp’s application platform where they have software applications that create more value in business applications.
+The strategy is very much the same as Sharp’s application platform, where they have software applications that create more value in business applications.

 However, there is one major difference.
 They allow apps to be created in the web-based, open architecture platform, but also allows applications to be created in a Java-based environment where more secure apps are needed to meet special security needs or to meet tight compliance requirements.